ASFHyP3/hyp3-docs/docs/using/authentication.md

 ### Earthdata Login Bearer Token

-Request an EDL token, as described in the
-[Earthdata Login Token](#earthdata-login-token "Jump to the Earthdata Login Token section of this document") section of this document.
+Users can generate an EDL token, as described in the [Earthdata Login Token](#earthdata-login-token "Jump to the Earthdata Login Token section of this document") section of this document.